The record

 Byte budget

-The only hard ceiling on record size is the live Cardano maxTxSize protocol parameter — 16 384 bytes at protocol version 9.
+The only hard ceiling on record size is the live Cardano maxTxSize protocol parameter — 16 384 bytes at protocol major version 10 on mainnet, subject to ledger parameter updates.
 Label 309 imposes no schema-level cap below that.
 Records exceeding the limit are rejected by Cardano nodes at submission, so no verifier ever sees one; a validator MUST NOT invent a Label 309-specific ceiling beneath maxTxSize.

 In practice a transaction's non-metadata structure (inputs, outputs, witnesses, fee and validity fields) consumes roughly 245 bytes, leaving on the order of 16 KB for the label-309 record.
 Producers SHOULD target a few hundred bytes below the limit to absorb fee variance and SHOULD compute the candidate record's size before submission, failing fast if it would not fit.
 The realistic shapes that fit are generous: well over a hundred single-hash items, dozens of record-level signatures, or many classical recipient slots all sit comfortably within one transaction — and a single Merkle root commits to an unbounded off-chain leaf list at a fixed on-chain cost of 32 bytes.